steadybit/extension-aws/README.md

    }
    ```

-## Deployment
+## Installation

-We recommend that you deploy the extension with our [official Helm chart](https://github.com/steadybit/extension-aws/tree/main/charts/steadybit-extension-aws).
+We recommend that you install the extension with our [official Helm chart](https://github.com/steadybit/extension-aws/tree/main/charts/steadybit-extension-aws).

 ### Add repository